isabella232/baseline-select_multiple/README.md

 # Baseline select_multiple field

+_Note: this is a work in progress.
+This is not ready to be tested or used yet._
 ## Description

 A simple replacement for the default select_multiple field.
 Use this as a starting template when creating your own select_multiple field plug-in.